-Even if you just outplayed some amazing oponents in complicated positions, you will tend to avoid those exact same positions now.
+Even if you just outplayed some amazing opponents in complicated positions, you will tend to avoid those exact same positions now.
 “What if I go wrong”.
 “Better play safe”.

-It might get worse if you have already an experience of “messing up” in a similar situation.
+It might get worse if you have already experienced “messing up” in a similar situation.
 Instead of thinking: “what is my best move”, you will think only about not messing up.

-No matter if achieving a Norm, losing to your biggest nemesis or achieving a highest ever rating: these circumstances seem so strong to you, that they make everything else seem unimportant.
+No matter if achieving a Norm, losing to your biggest nemesis, or achieving the highest-ever rating: these circumstances seem so strong that they make everything else seem unimportant.